letolabs/the-little-cloud-foundry-book/en/cf.md

 The subsystem of CF which monitors the health of applications and classifies them into a certain number of "states", such as "healthy" or "stopped".

+### IAAS

+Infrastructure-as-a-service.
+This is the layer below Platform-as-a-service.
+An example is Amazon EC2, which takes care of the "infrastructure" of the actual physical hardware.

 ### lxc

 Linux "containers" which are similar to FreeBSD "jails".
 They allow many "virtual" instances of Linux to run inside of a "host" Linux, which is actually running on hardware.
 These have been available in the mainline Linux kernel since 2.6.29.

+### manifest

+A Manifest is a YAML configuration file which lists various properties and metadata about the application, such as endpoint URLs, package versions and checksums.

 ### PAAS